-NCERT Solutions Class 9 Science Chapter 9 – CBSE Term I Free PDF Download
+NCERT Solutions Class 9 Science Chapter 9 – Free PDF Download

-NCERT Solutions for Class 9 Science Chapter 9 Force and Laws of Motion are prepared with the intention of addressing the students in clearing their doubts and concepts thoroughly.
+NCERT Solutions for Class 9 Science Chapter 9 Force and Laws of Motion are prepared to help students clear their doubts and understand concepts thoroughly.
 Class 9 Solutions of Science is a beneficial reference material that helps students to clear doubts instantly in an effective way.
-NCERT Solutions for Class 9 Science approaches students in a student-friendly way and is loaded with questions, activities, and exercises that are CBSE Term I and competitive exam-oriented.
+NCERT Solutions for Class 9 Science are designed in a student-friendly way and is loaded with questions, activities, and exercises that are CBSE and competitive exam-oriented.

-NCERT Solutions for Class 9 Science is designed and developed by the subject experts and teaching faculty having experience in coaching students.
+NCERT Solutions for Class 9 Science is designed and developed by subject experts and teaching faculty having experience in coaching students.
 It is developed keeping in mind the concept-based approach, along with the precise answering method for examinations.
-It is a detailed and well-structured concept-based learning solution aimed at imparting confidence to face the CBSE Term I and competitive exam.
+It is a detailed and well-structured concept-based learning solution aimed at imparting confidence to face the CBSE and competitive exams.
 NCERT Solutions for Class 9 Science is made available in both PDF and web format for ease of access.

 Access Answers of Science NCERT class 9 Chapter 9: Force and Laws Of Motion(All intext and exercise questions solved)

 1. Which of the following has more inertia: (a) a rubber ball and a stone of the same size? (b) a bicycle and a train? (c) a five-rupee coin and a one-rupee coin?

 Since inertia is dependent on the mass of the object, the object with the greater mass will hold greater inertia.
 The following objects hold greater inertia because of their mass.